top of page

 Photo by Rodrigo Leles (UNSPLASH)

-Examples include navigating unspoken politics, protecting the process from power abuse or grand-standing, and staying focused on delivering transformative results.
+Examples include navigating unspoken politics, protecting a process from power abuse or grand-standing, and staying focused on delivering transformative results.
 These are part of the job even if they make some people temporarily unhappy.

 That shadow job doesn’t replace the explicit part, the visible part.
 That stays in the light and needs to be delivered to standard.
 The shadow responsibilities give depth of field and a reality check to what is contained in a contract or agreement.